sanyuan0v0/fastapi_vue3_admin/README.en.md

   - **Role Management**:Manages role menus and permission allocation, sets menu permissions for roles.
   - **User Management**:Maintains and manages system users, including regular information maintenance and account settings.
   - **Log Management**:Uniformly maintains commonly used and relatively fixed data in the system.
-  - **API Management**:Maintains the system's configuration information, uniformly manages website configuration management functions.
+  - **Config Management**:Maintains system configuration information, such as system parameters and system settings.
-  - **Common Management**:Maintains the release and management of system notifications and announcements.
+  - **Notice Management**:Manages system notifications, such as system messages and system announcements.

 - **Monitoring Management**
   - **Online Users**:Views currently online users in the system.